BioMartinez/Portfolio/README.md

 # Portfolio

-This portfolio contains the Generic Shop project documentation and the Library project's SQL code.
+This portfolio contains the Generic Shop project documentation.
-To see the code of automatic tests with Playwright check my other repository: https://github.com/BioMartinez/Playwright
+To see the code of automatic tests with Playwright check my other repository: https://github.com/BioMartinez/Playwright  (Coming soon, currently the repository is private)

 ## Generic Shop Project